abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/4_JS_BASICS/README.md

 16. Write a JavaScript function to test if a number is a power of 2.
 17. Write a JavaScript function to count the digits of an integer.

+## Problems related to data structure

+18. Create a JSON data object for Facebook news feed, should have data for author name, author image, post content, list of likes, comments and share etc. You have to data in a way that you must be able to answer these :

+a.
+Check how many posts are there by a particular user in your feed ?
+b.
+How many likes on 5th post ?
+c.
+Who are the users who liked 5th post ?
+d.
+Who is the First user to like 5th post ?
+e.
+How many users are there who have both commented and liked 5th post.
+Also show list of those users.
+f.
+Find out the person who has commented most on your feed.
+(In top 10 posts)

+19. Create a JS object representing your facebook friendlist.
+And than perform these actions.

+a.
+Delete friends who have fake as first name. ( e.g fake singh)
+b.
+Add 2 more friends to your friendlist at a time.
+c. print all friends in your friendlist sorted by Name.
+d. print all friends in your friendlist sorted by Length of Name( # of chars)
+e. print initials of all your friends (Virat Kohli becomes VK)
+f. print only friends who have same first names

 # Additional Resources for JS